replicante-io/agents/docs/docs/intro-install.md

 ### From pre-built binaries
 Pre-built binaries are helpful for users to get up and running quickly.
-Unfortunately they require a good deal of effort from the community to be available for all popular distributions that people my want to use.
+Unfortunately they require a great deal of effort from the community to be available for all popular distributions that people my want to use.
 The Replicante Community cannot afford to provide pre-built binaries for all popular Linux distributions at this stage but we do want to provide something to make things